 Pour the spiced rum, milk, simple syrup, and vanilla extract into a shaker with ice.
 Shake until it's chilled, then strain it into a chilled rocks glass.

 Garnish it with a light dusting of freshly grated cinnamon and nutmeg.

 Take the usual white rum out of a Daiquiri and replace it with an aged rum with caramel notes.
 It's still light and balanced but has that rich spiciness that makes it a real winter treat.

 Add ingredients into a shaker with ice and strain into a coupe glass.
 No garnish needed- it's ready to serve and drink!
 On nice winter nights, this drink even crosses into the aphrodisiac meaning of a great drink.

-Although the weather is cold and the days are short, it doesn't mean you can't indulge in a good cocktail after work.
+Although the weather is cold and the days are short, it doesn't mean you can't indulge in a good cocktail after work (like one of the best vodka cocktails).
 No matter which liquor is your favorite, there's probably a winter cocktail version of it that's delicious and perfect for this time of year.
 If you're one for having snacks with your cocktails, check out this appetizer list.
 You may also consider making some delicious Mexican food appetizers to add some heat to your winter.